gear-foundation/whitepaper-gear.exe/docs/glossary.md

 A smart contract deployed on Ethereum to act as an interface for a Gear program.
 Mirror Contracts enable communication between the Ethereum blockchain and off-chain computations performed on Gear.exe.

+### Mirror ABI Interface

+The ABI (Application Binary Interface) exposed by Mirror Contracts on Ethereum.
+This interface allows Ethereum tools and dApps (e.g., MetaMask, Etherscan) to interact with Gear programs natively, without the need for additional encoding/decoding, by treating them as standard Ethereum smart contracts.
+Mirror ABI Interfaces act as a transparent proxy layer for Gear programs.

+### Middleware

+A specialized contract that links the Router Contract with the Symbiotic Protocol.
+It manages responsibilities such as key registration, updates, and validator/operator accountability, including slashing requests.
+Middleware ensures secure coordination between execution results and staking economics.

 ### Optimistic Rollups

 A type of Layer-2 scaling solution that processes transactions off-chain and periodically posts summarized data (state